astraetluna/disaster-response-app/README.md

 - models
 |- train_classifier.py # ML Pipeline
-|- classifier.pkl  # saved model  - because of github limitations, you can downloaded it below
+|- classifier.pkl  # saved model  - because of github upload limit < 100 MB, you can downloaded it above

 - media
 |- demo.gif #  demo of the browser app